Cobras in your Yard

 1. If there was anyone I could call to have the cobra removed when I saw it – and that could arrive FAST and get it done… I’d do that.

 Who can you call?

 You can call the snake show guys in your area, or the ambulance guys on the emergency number, or tourist police, or any police.
-Usually someone will be able to come out.
+Usually, someone will be able to come out.
 They may not know what they’re doing.
-Or, they may.
+Or, they may not.
 It’s a roll of the dice really.
 If they cannot catch it the first time – I wouldn’t screw around more with calling them, and I’d go with Step #2.

 If no truck is available, can you and another person take a motorbike to a remote location – with the cobra in the noose far out to the side of the motorbike – and drop it off near water and away from houses?

 If not, can you walk a couple of hundred meters into the forest and drop it off near a stream or lake?

 Failing everything you can think of to get the snake far away from your home, you could choose to kill it.
 How best to do that?

 You could either pull the noose tight around the neck, shutting off the breathing (takes 20-30 minutes).
 Or, hold it underwater for that long until it stops moving.

 Is it cruel?
 That’s a question for you to answer.